 Our ancestors have done the hard work for us to run longer distances.
 Over the past hundreds of thousands of years, they shaped our genetic code.
 Now all you have to do is make a decision.
 Decide if you are going to act on it or not.
 Running long distance is an option for anyone, make up your MIND.

 It Takes A Leap Of Faith

 Anytime you get close to the edge your brain will always tell you to step back.
 It will tell you to step back because you can fail.
 “I’m going to sign up for the race but what if I don’t finish?”
 “I’m going to run that further distance, but what if I hurt myself?”

 Our brain is designed to keep us safe, not to be uncomfortable.
 So when attempting to run longer distances, you have to be able to play between your brain and your spirit.
-And in the later stages of any new distance, you have to listen to your spirit.
+And in the later stages of any new distance, you have to rely on the spirit.

 It was exhausting when I ran 116 miles across the state of Florida.
 When running such a long distance, at some point your body gives up, and your mind takes over.

 But on this occasion, my mind struggled as well due to the courses repetitious manner.
 The course was one straight road across the entire state.
 The road had the same slight incline the whole way, and every mile of the last 30 miles looked identical.
 The trees all looked similar, along with the corresponding painted line.
 The bushes appeared identical, along a road with hundreds of sewer pipes the exact distance apart.
 The sky stayed the same color blue.
 The road was the same color black.
 I kept running and running, and the end seemed it would never come.
 It began driving me insane!